-This half day session is delivered in the winter months and is suitable for all ages.
+A half day session delivered in the winter months and suitable for all ages.
 Children will learn about the importance of trees and how they have been viewed by different cultures.
 Children will learn about the Green Man, creating their own versions and will also take part in a tree dressing activity, which is often done in the winter months to celebrate trees.

 John Muir Award